DiveHQ/backend-internship-task/SUBMISSION.md

 1. Verify that you are in the Django project directory (check for `manage.py` after running `ls`).

-2. Start the server using Docker:
+2. If using Docker, start the API server using Docker Compose:

     ```bash
-    docker compose up
+    docker-compose up
     ```

-    If you are using a virtual environment, run `python3 manage.py runserver`.
+    If you are using a virtual environment, start the server with the following command:

+    ```bash
+    python3 manage.py runserver
+    ```

+    The API server will be accessible at `http://127.0.0.1:8000/`.